dwyl/learn-amazon-web-services/README.md

 <img width="750" alt="AWS Region" src="https://user-images.githubusercontent.com/8939909/32607172-e53507b2-c54f-11e7-845f-657cf60992d8.png">

 Select `Postgresql` and click `Next`.
 When asked to choose your use case, for now select Dev/Test.
 This will populate the defaults for the next section with those eligible for the `free tier`, but you can upgrade them if you wish.
+(Note, `Aurora` does not have a free tier).

 At the next step, if you're just getting started with RDS, check the box that says `Only enable options eligible for RDS Free Usage Tier`.
 This will select an instance class of db.t2.micro, with allocated storage of 20GB.
 These can easily be updated later if you need to.